 cancel the initial auction according to Article 53 and organise a new auction for the same product period.

+For the avoidance of doubt, the auction specification provisions of Article 29 and the contestation of auction results according to Article 37 may not apply for the fallback procedures described in paragraph 1 and 2 of this Article.
+In case there is no contestation period defined for a fallback auction, once the provisional auction results have been notified to the registered participant and unless the auction is cancelled, the auction results shall be considered as final and binding with no further notification.

-Exclusively for the case of flow based allocation, in the event of an issue during the evaluation the provisional auction results, the single allocation platform may postpone the publication of the provisional auction results with an additional six (6) hours compared to the original timings.
+Exclusively for the case of flow-based allocation, in the event of an issue during the evaluation the provisional auction results, the single allocation platform may postpone the publication of the provisional auction results with an additional six (6) hours compared to the original timings.
 Should the afore-mentioned occur, the single allocation platform will inform the market participants without undue delay by electronic means as specified by the single allocation platform on its website.

 If the fallback procedure described in paragraph 1 and 2 of this Article cannot be implemented for the same product period, the respective cross zonal capacities shall be offered in subsequent capacity allocation process.